What is retinopathy?

 Diabetic retinopathy involves changes in the tiny blood vessels that nourish the retina at the back of the eye, which, if left untreated, can lead to serious vision problems.
 Within 20 years of diagnosis, nearly everyone with Type 1 diabetes and almost two thirds of people with Type 2 diabetes will have some degree of retinopathy.

-As a result, diabetes is the leading cause of blindness among UK people of working age.
 Find out more about retinopathy in our Guide to diabetes.

 Early screening is vital